dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_aggregate_design.md

 6. Psychologists
 7. Other personnel

 If these figures are already collected in the existing DHIS2 HMIS system, it is possible to replace the proposed data element and all its occurences with the existing element in the system.
-Please refer to the [installation guide](#rehab-installation) for information on additional configuration of Rehabilitation personnel data elements and indicators.
+Please refer to the [installation guide](#rehab-installation) for information on additional configuration of rehabilitation occupational groups data elements and indicators.

 ![Population Estimates](resources/images/rehab_population_est_dataset-en.png)

-In addition to personnel figures, this data set includes data elements for capturing total population and incidence (percentage) for population groups with following health conditions:

-1. Amputation
-2. Burns
-3. MMT
-4. SCI
-5. Stroke
-6. TBI

-The list of health conditions can be adjusted according to national guidance.

-The organisation unit level for collection of population and incidence data may vary from use case to use case.
+The organisation unit level for collection of population data may vary from use case to use case.
 Find more information on the configuration of population and personnel data collection in the [installation guide](#rehab-installation).

 #### Inpatient Report